- About Us

 In honor of Dan Kushel's 34 years of teaching in our department as a SUNY Distinguished Teaching Professor of Examination & Documentation, this fellowship is used to support one or more graduate students in the Patricia and Richard Garman Art Conservation Department, particularly to students with a specific interest in the area of technical examination and documentation.

-A general fund where the department can decide where the funding is most needed whether it be for student fellowships, specialized student travel, or pressing equipment needs.
+A general fund where the department can decide where the funding is most needed whether it be for student fellowships, specialized student travel, tuition, or pressing equipment needs.